algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 ## Supplemental Information

-### Data Availability
+### Download

-Download the English language version of the Manifesto as a [printable PDF](https://cryptpad.fr/file/#/2/file/wxjjDNHepi9BLwIGDUvzlZpO/).
+The English-language version of the Manifesto on “Algorithmic Sabotage” is available for download in [printable PDF](https://cryptpad.fr/file/#/2/file/wxjjDNHepi9BLwIGDUvzlZpO/) format.

 ### Contribute

 #### Contact

-To contribute to the Manifesto on “Algorithmic Sabotage” with additions, improvements, criticism, or feedback, get in touch with us: `x7kekmg7@proton.me` | [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/)
+Should you wish to make a contribution to the Manifesto on "Algorithmic Sabotage", whether as an addition, an improvement, a piece of critical commentary or feedback of any kind, we would be delighted to hear from you.
+Please direct all communications to `x7kekmg7@proton.me`, using our [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/).

 #### Translations

-To translate the Manifesto on “Algorithmic Sabotage” to a new language or improve an existing translation, see below.
+Should one wish to translate the Manifesto on “Algorithmic Sabotage” into a new language or to improve an existing translation, the following instructions should be followed.

-Internationalism is important for us and we intend to translate the Manifesto on “Algorithmic Sabotage” to as many languages as possible.
-The base language of our interventions is English, which means that we write the original text in English, which anyone can then translate to other languages.
+We attach considerable importance to internationalism, and our intention is to translate the Manifesto on “Algorithmic Sabotage” as widely as possible into a variety of languages.
+The base language of our interventions is English.
+Consequently, the original text is written in English, which can then be translated into other languages by any interested party.

-In order to achieve good quality translations and make our project more accessible to non-English readers, translators should have some knowledge of both English and the language into which they are translating.
-We ask that you:
+In order to achieve high-quality translations and enhance accessibility for non-English readers, it is essential that translators possess a comprehensive understanding of both English and the target language.

+It is requested that translators:

-- Have a good understanding of English.
+- Have a comprehensive understanding of the English language.

-- Have a professional or near-professional level of proficiency in the language you are translating into (if you are a native speaker of that language, it should be fine!).
+- Furthermore, it is required that they have a professional or near-professional level of proficiency in the target language, which will be the language being translated.
+In the case of a native speaker of that language, this will be sufficient.

-Please send us the translation file with the language of your choice to `x7kekmg7@proton.me` | [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/) (name this file `mas-languagecode.md` where `languagecode` is the two-letter language code (e.g. `mas-es.md`)).
+We kindly request that you forward the translation file, accompanied by the language of your choice, to the following e-mail address: `x7kekmg7@proton.me` | [public PGP key](https://cryptpad.fr/file/#/2/file/zoHkxVtIaO20QIj2RGPlBwgO/).
+The aforementioned file should be named `mas-languagecode.md`, in which the `languagecode` denotes the two-letter language code.
+For instance, `mas-es.md` represents the Spanish language.

 ### Selected Coverage, Online and Printed